Trade-weighted sterling pinned near 6-year highs on robust UK view

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON Feb 19 The trade-weighted sterling index hovered near a six-year high on Thursday, boosted by gains against the euro as investors grew confident that Britain's robust growth outlook would prompt the central bank to raise rates sooner than expected.
+LONDON Feb 18 Sterling trade-weighted index hovered near a six-year high on Thursday, boosted by gains against the dollar as the interest rate gap between U.S. Treasuries and British gilts narrowed.

-It gave up some of its gains against the dollar after better-than-expected U.S. jobless claims, though by late afternoon trade it had recouped those losses to trade flat.
+The yield spread between rate-sensitive two-year Treasuries and their British counterparts narrowed after minutes of January's Federal Reserve policy meeting showed officials were concerned about hiking interest rates too soon.

-Earlier, the dollar had fallen after the minutes of January's Federal Reserve policy meeting showed officials were concerned about hiking interest rates too soon.
+Sterling was up 0.15 percent against the dollar at $1.5460 , having hit a seven-week high of $1.5480 just after the Fed minutes were released.
+Those gains kept trade-weighted sterling index at 90.5, not far from its six-year high of 90.7 struck on Wednesday.

-Sterling was steady at $1.5440, having hit a seven-week high of $1.5480 just after the Fed minutes were released.
-Those gains kept the trade-weighted sterling index at 90.5, not far from its six-year high of 90.7 struck on Wednesday .
+It lagged gains seen in the euro, though, and was last trading at 74 pence per euro, down around 0.2 percent.

-It also gained against the euro, trading at 73.75 pence per euro having hit a seven-year high of 73.48 pence on Wednesday.
-Traders said the euro was likely to drift lower given risks from the Greek debt talks and the start of an asset-buying programme by the European Central Bank next month.
+The euro had sunk to a seven-year low of 73.48 pence on Wednesday and traders said the common currency's gains were likely to be temporary given risks from the Greek debt talks and the start of an asset-buying programme by the European Central Bank next month.

 British interest rates have been at a record low of 0.5 percent for six years, and investors reckon they could stay there for at least a year due to low inflation.

-Goldman Sachs said in a note it expects the BoE to raise interest rates later this year.
+Goldman Sachs said in a note that it expects the BoE to raise interest rates later this year on the back of solid growth and a gradual improvement in wages.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv